Wally-Ahmed/Capstone-1/README.md

 - **Transaction Management**: Process orders and payments efficiently.
 - **Order Tracking**: Monitor orders from placement to fulfillment.
-- **Inventory Management**: Keep track of stock levels in real-time.
 - **Reporting and Analytics**: Gain insights into sales, customer behavior, and more.

 ### Employee Management